JCWoodworker/WPM_new_backend/README.md

   * Currently learning how to set up and interact with a PostgreSQL database.
     * Using a fake "Product" Module, controller, and service for testing

+  * NEXT will be learning and implementing user authentication :-)
   * Getting closer every day to being able to start implementing the basic endpoints I'll need to re-create the original app!!